craignicholson/StructuredLogging/README.md

   # Paths that should be crawled and fetched.
 Glob based paths.
   paths:
-    #- /var/log/*.log
     - C:\Users\craig\source\repos\OutageEventChangedNotificationSolution\OutageEventChangedNotificationConsumerConsole\bin\Debug\log\*
   document_type: craigtest
   json.keys_under_root: true
   json.add_error_key: true

-  # Exclude lines.
-A list of regular expressions to match.
-It drops the lines that are
-  # matching any regular expression from the list.
-  #exclude_lines: ['^DBG']

-  # Include lines.
-A list of regular expressions to match.
-It exports the lines that are
-  # matching any regular expression from the list.
-  #include_lines: ['^ERR', '^WARN']

-  # Exclude files.
-A list of regular expressions to match.
-Filebeat drops the files that
-  # are matching any regular expression from the list.
-By default, no files are dropped.
-  #exclude_files: ['.gz$']

-  # Optional additional fields.
-These fields can be freely picked
-  # to add additional information to the crawled log files for filtering
-  #fields:
-  #  level: debug
-  #  review: 1

-  ### Multiline options

-  # Mutiline can be used for log messages spanning multiple lines.
-This is common
-  # for Java Stack Traces or C-Line Continuation

-  # The regexp Pattern that has to be matched.
-The example pattern matches all lines starting with [
-  #multiline.pattern: ^\[

-  # Defines if the pattern set under pattern should be negated or not.
-Default is false.
-  #multiline.negate: false

-  # Match can be set to "after" or "before".
-It is used to define if lines should be append to a pattern
-  # that was (not) matched before or after or as long as a pattern is not matched based on negate.
-  # Note: After is the equivalent to previous and before is the equivalent to to next in Logstash
-  #multiline.match: after

 #============================= Filebeat modules ===============================